It’s hard to tell Nature Sacred’s story without talking about Kitty and Tom Stoner. Let’s start here.

 How exactly does it work—how does nature help people heal from trauma and stress—scientifically?

-The results are still coming in—and support exactly what the Stoners knew all along: nature heals in truly potent ways.
+The results are inspiring—and support exactly what the Stoners knew all along: nature heals in truly potent ways.